 - Reporting cancellation of debt income incorrectly

-- Incorrectly claiming charitable donations
+- Inaccurately claiming charitable donations

 - Not showing enough income on your return